sjl/.plan/README.markdown

 there are four heads on default.
 I have no idea which one I'm supposed to use.
 I picked the latest one arbitrarily and it seems to work, at least well enough to pull down the PR.
 Good enough.

+## 2020-02-19

+Finished the weekly report for class.

+Fixed the scroll overflow of the code blocks in this site.